eclipse-iceoryx/iceoryx/doc/website/advanced/configuration-guide.md

 )
 ```

-The TOML config file can be passed to RouDi with the `-c` command line option.
+The TOML config file can be passed to RouDi with the `-c` command-line option.

 ```bash
 ./iox-roudi -c /absolute/path/to/config/file.toml